paulpepper/vimrc/README.md

     surround
     syntastic

-When the above modules were being used it was necessary to perform some additional actions:
+When the above modules were being used it was necessary to perform the following additional actions:

 1. Install ack:

         $ sudo apt-get install ack-grep

 1. Add the following line to vimrc to locate the ack-grep command (already done in this repository's accompanying vimrc):

         let g:ackprg="ack-grep -H --nocolor --nogroup --column"